WVik/WVik.github.io/about.md

 <br><br>

-I am a fourth year undergrad at [Birla Institute of Technology and Science, Pilani](http://www.bits-pilani.ac.in/).
-I'm pursuing **B.E.
-Computer Science** and **MSc.
-Mathematics** here at BITS (2015-20).

 I've always been interested in and at the same time fascinated by mathematics and computer science.
-At BITS, I got this opportunity to study both these subjects in the form a a dual degree.
-Now being in my fourth year, I can say that I've thoroughly enjoyed studying both these subjects.
-The domains that interest me the most are the ones that lie in the intersection of both these fields like **Machine Learning**, **AI**, **Computational Mathematics**, etc. Not to mention, I always like exploring new fields!
-Recently, I was introduced to the world of **High Performance Computing** at a research lab at my university.
-I'm enjoying working in the lab as an undergraduate researcher.
+Currently I work at Goldman Sachs, Bangalore in the Global Markets Division.
+At Goldman Sachs, I work in the European equity trading desk.
+Before that graduated at BITS with majors in Computer Science and Mathematics in the form of a dual degree.
+I've thoroughly enjoyed studying both these subjects.
+The domains that interest me the most are **Machine Learning**, **AI**, and **High Performance Computing**.
+Recently, the developments in interpretable and scalable Artificial Intelligence have caught my interest owing to the wide applicability of these topics in today's industry.

+I graduated with a Bachelors in Computer Science and Masters in Mathematics from  [Birla Institute of Technology and Science, Pilani](http://www.bits-pilani.ac.in/).

 In my free time I usually code, read, do recreational math, watch movies, or play the guitar.
 You can find me on
 * [Brilliant.org](https://brilliant.org/profile/vikram-5fl8rr/)